albertoRamon/Kylin/KylinPerformance/README.md

 * The solution 1:  add more RAM to YARN
 * The solution 2:  add more Reduce the number to vCores
 * The solution 3: You can play with max RAM to YARN by node  (yarn.nodemanager.resource.memory-mb) and min RAM to container (yarn.scheduler.minimum-allocation-mb).
-If you increase minimum RAM per container, YARN will reduce the numbers of maps in
+If you increase minimum RAM per container, YARN will reduce the numbers of maps
 <p align="center">
   <img src=./Images/27.png />
 </p>